OtherRealms/Shot-Manager-Guide/source/index.rst

 * **Always Make Reports**, Generate CSV render reports after rendering the first frame of every command.
 * **Use Default Report Path**, Use the default path (output directory) or define a custom report path.
 * **Temp Path**, The directory that will store temporary job files for the integrations/ submitters.
 Click trash can to clear files recognised by Shot Manager.
 * **Overwrite**, set the overwrite setting on batch renders, existing files will be overwritten.
-Not supported with settings: external blend files + per-shot files.
+Not supported with settings: external blend files + per-Shot files.
 * **Add Suffix To Render File**, Easily identify and avoid overwrites on batch render submission files by adding the date to the filename.
 * **Allow Auto Execution Scripts**, Allows scripted drivers and start up scripts to run during batch renders, included scripts should be from trusted sources.
 This may also fix some addons that fail to work while background rendering.
 * **Safe Mode**, When batch rendering, Blender will be run using factory start-up settings, disabling 3rd party add-ons that might interfere with the render process.
 Render devices are then forced and add-ons in the exceptions white list will be enabled.